If you see these signs appearing on the credit horizon, you could be close to a higher credit score.

 If you’re working on improving your credit, it can feel like it’s taking forever to bump your credit score up to a higher-scoring category.
 However, as long as you keep paying credit cards and loans on time and keep revolving debt amounts low, your score will likely improve over time.

-But how long will it take to improve, and how can you know if you’re almost there or at least have potential to work your way up the credit score ladder?
+But how long will it take to improve, and how can you know if you’re almost there or at least have the potential to work your way up the credit score ladder?

-Click or swipe for 5 signs better credit could be within your reach.
+Below are five signs better credit could be within your reach.

 1. Negative accounts are dropping off your credit report